 In a study conducted by St. Louis University, over 100,00 individuals from the Veterans Health Administration and two private hospitals were studied for opioid abuse and comorbid disorders.

 The study found that 10% of the 100,000 individuals developed depression after opioid use for 30 days or more .
 Interestingly enough, none of the patients had a prior diagnosis of depression and all were consistent across all three treatment settings.

-The research lead believes that depression can be onset with opioid use due to changes in the reward and pleasure areas of the brain, as well as lowered testosterone level changes due to opioids.
+The research lead believes that depression can be onset with opioid use due to changes in the reward and pleasure areas of the brain, as well as lower testosterone levels due to opioid ingestion.

-The is no debating the opioid abuse and addiction is becoming a fast and furious issue within the United States.
-Opioid prescribing as lead to 183,000 people died due to overdoses from 1999 through 2015 according to the Centers for Disease Control .
+There is no debating that opioid abuse and addiction have become a fast and furious epidemic within the United States.
+Opioid prescribing has contributed to 183,000 people dying from overdoses between 1999 and 2015 according to the Centers for Disease Control .